 Don’t worry, this site isn’t going to turn into the anti-Franklin daily (though that’s not a bad idea for a blog), but why does he make it so easy to debunk his nonsense?
 I only had to scratch the surface to find more.
-Why are his views on infrastructure respected, someone please tell me!
+Why are his views on infrastructure so well-respected?
+Someone please tell me!

 “I’m mad as hell, and I’m not going to take it any more!”

 I gratefully receive all comments, even Franklin supporters are welcome to try and defend him.
-In this comment to my previous post, Will Bramhill defended Franklin’s 1999 Milton Keynes report by suggesting it was written before the success of the Dutch cycle infrastructure was known about.
+In this comment to my previous post, Will Bramhill suggested that Franklin’s 1999 Milton Keynes report was written before the success of the Dutch cycle infrastructure was known about.

 However, one of the references on the MK report is a study from 1991 titled “Changed Travel – Better World, a comparison of Milton Keynes and Almere, Netherlands.”
 I found an abstract of it here, which tells us that: